 For spring 2020 only, S/U grading was permitted for any course, including those that count toward UB Curriculum general education requirements and major requirements.
 Some degree programs may require you to choose or recover letter grades in major courses and pre-requisites in the future.
 To date, these programs include Nursing, Accounting (with the exception of MGA 201 and 202) and Occupational Therapy.
 In addition, students were permitted to elect S/U grading for repeated courses.

 I’m trying to decide if I should take a course S/U. What should I know to make an informed decision?

 - You do not have to make this decision right away.
-You have until the last day of drop/add to submit a request.
+You have until the resign deadline to submit a request.

-- Any grade that is C or higher will convert into an S, otherwise it is a U (C- through F).
+- Any grade that is C or higher will convert into an S. C- through F will become a U.